wyne-ybanez/SneakrHead/README.md

 I would to express my gratitude to the Code Institute tutors and community for helping get this far.

+Nike's website and JD Sports Website were used as an inspiration for the design of this website.

-I would also like to acknowledge and praise the 'FP vision' project by Wrenna for inspiring the design of the e-commerce store
+I would also like to acknowledge and praise the 'FP vision' project by Wrenna for inspiring the design of the e-commerce store.